wadmes/VLSI-LLM/data_collection/README.md

 ### 6. RTL Instruction to Description (Optional)
 For some datasets that come with RTL instructions, this script can be run to generate descriptions by using local Llama3.
-This should only be run on the generated RTL JSON file.
+This should only be run on the generated RTL JSON file in step 5. `"description"` and `"instruction"` fields are initialized in the JSON file while being left empty if there is no information yet.
 ```
 torchrun --nproc_per_node 2 flow/inst2desc_json.py \
     --json_path RTLCoder26532/rtl_data/rtl.json \